mebinvarghese/mebinvarghese.github.io/README.md

 # mebinvarghese
 My portofolio website
-Just to represent my self into word
+Just to represent my self into world

 It is static site developed using HTML CSS and JQUERY